HomePropertiesRentalsGuides to FranceRegions of FranceServicesForumsVersion FrançaiseNews

 The loca-pass is a separate fund, referred to as 1% logement because it is funded by a 1% housing levy on large employers.

-The aim of loca-pass is to help prospective tenants to obtain access to housing though the provision of an interest free loan for the rental/damage deposit and/or to act as guarantor against the non-payment of the rent.
+The aim of loca-pass is to help prospective tenants to obtain access to housing though the provision of an interest free loan for the rental/damage deposit.
+The maximum is €1,200.

+The interest free loan for a rental deposit is available to many prospective tenants - those under 30 years old, private sector employees, those unemployed and students.
 The funds are managed by agencies that have been established or mandated for the purpose.

-You can also contact the one of the organisations responsible for distributing the funds by visiting Loca-Pass .
+You can also contact the one of the organisations responsible for distributing the funds by visiting Loca-Pass.

 You can also make enquiries about the provision of a loca-pass in the first instance to the Chambre de Commerce in your area.